2025 Undergraduate Catalog

 Major Required (27 semester hours)

-Students must choose a concentration for this degree program and may select from the Concentration in American Government, Concentration in International Relations, or Concentration in Political Theory.
+Students must choose a concentration for this degree program and may select from a Concentration in American Government, Concentration in International Relations, or Concentration in Political Theory.

 Concentration in American Government (15 semester hours)